If Bernanke Steps Down, Geithner Might Be Surprise Successor

 The next big hint was dropped last week, as Bernanke announced he would not attend the annual monetary symposium at Jackson Hole in August this year “due to a scheduling conflict.”

-The symposium will instead be used to set-up Bernanke’s successor, who will likely deliver the key-note speech this year.
+This year’s symposium will instead be used to set up Bernanke’s successor, who will likely deliver the keynote speech.
 Two types of candidates present themselves.

 Other analysts believe, however, that it is precisely Yellen’s similarity to Bernanke that makes her an unlikely successor.

-“Ben Bernanke seems like a brilliant political economist and a decent guy, the top of his field in terms of comportment, academic credentials and specific competence in understanding historical monetary policies during a counter-cyclical (i.e., de-leveraging) period.
-Perhaps Janet Yellen is too?” hedge fund managers Paul Brodsky and Lee Quaintance write in a note to clients.
+“Ben Bernanke seems like a brilliant political economist and a decent guy, the top of his field in terms of comportment, academic credentials and specific competence in understanding historical monetary policies during a counter-cyclical (that is, deleveraging) period.
+Perhaps Janet Yellen is too?” hedge fund managers Paul Brodsky and Lee Quaintance wrote in a note to clients.